 In-depth interviews – From high-profile interviews with retail CEOs to heartbreaking personal stories that have brought me to tears, I can be relied on to handle any type of interview or profile piece.
 In fact it’s one of my favourite parts of my job.

-Features & news – As a trained and experienced business journalist I’ve written literally thousands of news stories and features over the years.
-As well as my copywriting projects I write regularly for a number of business publications.
-I’m also a regular features write for Camping Magazine, allowing me to indulge my second biggest passion after shopping!
-I’ve also just bought a campervan so will be writing about that soon too!
+Features & news – As a trained and experienced business and consumer journalist I’ve written literally thousands of news stories and features over the years.
+I write regularly for a number of business publications, as well as for Camping magazine and Campervan magazine.

 Newsletter content (and management) – I’ve worked on long-term newsletter projects, with responsibility for sourcing, writing and editing newsletter content, using CMS to upload copy and putting together and managing regular newsletters.

-Press releases – Having promised myself I’d never go to the ‘dark side’ I was persuaded to turn my hand to PR, working on the account for one of the biggest shopping centre groups in the UK and marking the start of a move into copywriting and PR.
-The experience gave me the insight I had previously lacked.
+Press releases – Having promised myself I’d never go to the ‘dark side’ I was persuaded to turn my hand to PR early in my freelance career.
 I realised that years of reading press releases meant that I knew instinctively how to write them – and what works and doesn’t work.

 Awards entries – Industry awards can be great for PR for your business, since they offer industry recognition of what your company does.
 But do you have the time to write them?
-If not then let me put together your awards entry for you.
-I can’t promise you will win but I’ll do the best to convince the judges that you should!
+If not then let me do it for you.
+I can’t promise you’ll win but I’ll do the best to convince the judges that you should!